eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 I have acquired the water bottle so now I am trying to put the entire thing together.

-Also, the speaker -- using one of the STM32 timer channels.
+Also, the speaker -- using one of the STM32 timer channels. [source](https://deepbluembedded.com/stm32-pwm-example-timer-pwm-mode-tutorial/)
 ![](stm32pwm.png)

 We want a 5 kHz sound, so set the prescaler to 2*9600 (48 MHz base clock), reload counter to 2, pulse counter to 1.

+The driver is just a BJT used as a switch -- Image below, hopefully this is self-explanatory (BJT turned on by the PWM output, small base resistor just to be safe).

 Timeout for the "unlocked" state: